 Make sure the planter your plant is in has a drainage hole that ensures you don’t overwater the plant.
 It is possible to grow it in a pot without drainage holes, but since it requires you to be careful with the frequency of watering and amount of water, I don’t recommend it for beginners.
 Water in a circular motion around the plant, making sure water covers all areas of soil and reaches all parts of the root system.
 Stop when you see water dripping from the drainage hole.

 Then scratch the surface and check the soil an inch below the top.
-If the soil is dry, water again and again until the soil is fully saturated.
+If the soil is dry, you should water fiddle leaf figs again and again until the soil is fully saturated.

 Always spill excess water from the saucer.
 One reason is, you don’t want your plants sitting in water.
 That can be fine in a lot of cases, but in some cases, if you consistently let your plant sit in a large amount of water, it can promote root rot.
 The other reason to empty the saucer is to remove excess salts that are present in that water.
 Accumulation of excess salts in the soil can burn roots over time.